code4lib/code-of-conduct/code_of_conduct.md

 CodeOfConduct4Lib
 =================

-Code4Lib is dedicated to providing a harassment-free conference experience for everyone regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+Code4Lib is dedicated to providing harassment-free community experience for everyone regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of event participants in any form.
 Sexual or discriminatory language and imagery is not appropriate for any event venue, including talks.
-Participants at any Code4Lib event event violating these rules may be sanctioned or expelled at the discretion of the organizers.
+Participants at any Code4Lib event -- or in any community channel, such as the chatroom or mailing list -- violating these rules may be sanctioned, expelled, or banned at the discretion of the organizers or channel administrators.

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race,